Picatinny vs. Weaver Rails: Key Differences, Compatibility & Mounting Standards

 This is one of the most frequently asked questions—and the answer is nuanced.

 Cross-compatible accessories: Lightweight optics or accessories that use a single locking crossbolt can often mount on either system.
-If you use Weaver-style rings on a Picatinny rail, push the rings forward in the slot so the crossbolt seats against the front of the recoil slot under recoil.
+If you use Weaver-style rings on a Picatinny rail, push the rings forward in the slot so the crossbolt seats flush against the front of the recoil slot under heavy recoil.

 If you’re upgrading to the more universal standard, browse our most popular EGW Picatinny rails built for repeatable fitment and zero retention.